INBRIJA Savings Programs

 No-cost medication to patients who meet specific program eligibility requirements

 *The dispensing pharmacy will submit a claim to the patient’s insurance carrier.
-Acorda Therapeutics, Inc. will reimburse the dispensing pharmacy in the amount of the patient’s required financial contribution as determined based on the patient’s pharmacy benefit plan.
+Merz Therapeutics will reimburse the dispensing pharmacy in the amount of the patient’s required financial contribution as determined based on the patient’s pharmacy benefit plan.

-Please note, restrictions apply to Acorda’s co-pay assistance program, including monthly and yearly maximums.
-Acorda may modify these maximums or discontinue the program at any time.
+Please note, restrictions and maximum benefits apply to Merz’s co-pay assistance program, including monthly and yearly maximums.
+For more information, call 1-888-887-3447.
+Merz may modify these maximums or discontinue the program at any time.
 In this case, any change to what commercial patients are required to pay will be communicated to patients by their specialty pharmacy.
 The actual amount patients have to pay will vary depending upon these maximums and their insurance benefit.

 INBRIJA® Indication